raagan-u/docs/docs/developers/contracts/AtomicSwapBTC.md

 - `OP_NUMEQUAL` with 2 ensures both signatures must be valid

 This approach efficiently implements a 2-of-2 multisignature requirement using Tapscript's enhanced capabilities.

 The direction of stack operations is critical to understand: the top item in each visualization is the top of the stack (the item that will be consumed first by the next operation).

-The script ensures:

-1. Both signatures are valid
-2. The signatures match their respective public keys
-3. Both parties have agreed to the cancellation
+The script ensures that both signatures are valid and match their respective public keys, confirming that both parties have mutually agreed to cancel the swap.

-This provides a cooperative way to cancel the swap if:

-- Both parties mutually agree to abort
+This provides a cooperative way to cancel the swap when both parties mutually agree to abort, whether due to better trade opportunities arising or changing market conditions before completion.
-- A better trade opportunity arises
-- Market conditions change before completion

-## Conclusion: Understanding Bitcoin HTLCs

-Hash Time-Locked Contracts (HTLCs) provide a powerful mechanism for atomic swaps on Bitcoin by combining three essential spending paths:

-- Redeem Path: Allows the counterparty to claim funds by revealing the secret and providing a valid signature.
-This is the typical happy path in a successful swap.
-- Refund Path: Protects the initiator by enabling them to recover funds after a timelock expires.
-This prevents permanent fund loss if the swap doesn't complete.
-- InstantRefund Path: Offers flexibility by allowing cooperative cancellation when both parties agree, without waiting for the timelock.

-When implementing HTLCs with Taproot, these scripts benefit from:

-- **Enhanced Privacy:** Only the executed path is revealed on-chain
-- **Lower Fees:** Smaller script size and potential for key-path spending
-- **Improved Security:** Using Schnorr signatures and x-only pubkeys